Tokyo: Environmental policies

 Tokyo has enacted a measure to cut greenhouse gases.
 Governor Shintaro Ishihara created Japan's first emissions cap system, aiming to reduce greenhouse gas emission by a total of 25% by 2020 from the 2000 level.
 Tokyo is an example of an urban heat island, and the phenomenon is especially serious in its special wards.
 According to the Tokyo Metropolitan Government, the annual mean temperature has increased by about 3 C-change over the past 100 years.
 Tokyo has been cited as a "convincing example of the relationship between urban growth and climate".

 In 2006, Tokyo enacted the "10-Year Project for Green Tokyo" to be realized by 2016.
 It set a goal of increasing roadside trees in Tokyo to 1 million (from 480,000), and adding 1,000 ha of green space, 88 ha of which would be a new park named "Umi no Mori" to replace a landfill.
 From 2007 to 2010, 436 ha of the planned 1,000 ha of green space was created and 220,000 trees were planted, bringing the total to 700,000.
-As of 2014, roadside trees in Tokyo have increased to 950,000, and a further 300 ha of green space has been added.
+As of 2014, roadside trees in Tokyo have increased to 950,000, and a further 300 ha of green space have been added.

 In 2023, the Tokyo Metropolitan Government launched the Tokyo Green Biz Project, an initiative seeking to increase and preserve the city's greenery over the next 100 years, create an online map designed to increase collaboration between residents and the local government, and create and promote green infrastructure.
 They have also increased the footage of parks, and encourage citizens to get involved in pond cleaning, tree planting, and working as park guides.

 In 2018 the Kasai Marine Park became the first wetland in Tokyo to be registered under the Ramsar Convention.
 It opened in 1989.